 Boston, Massachusetts, Where Free Blacks Fought for Freedom

 Thanks to a long and illustrious history, Boston’s appreciation of African American culture goes way back to pre-Revolutionary times.
-Start your tour on Beacon Hill at the Museum of African American History and the African Meeting House (1806), America’s oldest black church.
-Explore the 1.6-mile-long Black Heritage Trail, which includes more than 20 pre-Civil War homes, churches, businesses and schools (don’t miss the exhibits at the restored Abiel Smith School) owned by free blacks and abolitionists in this very posh neighborhood – before the 1% moved in.
+Start your tour on Beacon Hill.
+Look for the Museum of African American History and the African Meeting House (1806), America’s oldest Black church.
+Explore the 1.6-mile-long Black Heritage Trail of pre-Civil War homes, churches, businesses and schools.
+Don’t miss the exhibits at the restored ca. 1835 Abiel Smith School owned by free Blacks and abolitionists in this very posh neighborhood – before the 1% moved in.

-Indianapolis, Indiana Makes a Commitment to Social Justice
+Indianapolis, Indiana Makes a Commitment to Black Culture and Social Justice

-From by-the-hour electric car rentals to extensive bike paths, Indianapolis is a socially conscious city.
+Indianapolis is a socially conscious city.
 Even the Childrens Museum, founded in 1925, empowers all ages to question and act upon social injustice.
-“The Power of Children,” a permanent exhibit showcasing three kids who fought the challenges of the Holocaust, racism, and living with HIV/Aids is a thoughtful space for adults to engage children on these complex issues.
+“The Power of Children,” for example, is a permanent exhibit showcasing three kids who fought the challenges of their time.
+Each tackled the Holocaust, racism, or living with HIV/Aids in a powerful way.
+This is a very thoughtful space for adults to engage children on these complex issues.

-The busy Madame Walker Theatre Center is at the site of the cosmetics and hair-care empire founded by Madame CJ Walker, daughter of Louisiana slaves who relocated in 1910 to Indianapolis.
-Take a tour of the facility to see the stage where megastars like Nat King Cole, Duke Ellington, Ella Fitzgerald, and Gladys Knight performed, and learn more about one of the country’s first female entrepreneurs and an active philanthropist for African-American causes.
+The busy Madame Walker Theatre Center is at the site of the cosmetics and hair-care empire founded by Madame CJ Walker.
+One of the earliest Black business successes, she was daughter of Louisiana slaves who relocated in 1910 to Indianapolis.
+Take a tour of the facility to see the stage where megastars like Nat King Cole, Duke Ellington, Ella Fitzgerald, and Gladys Knight performed.
+Guides share more about one of the country’s first female entrepreneurs and an active philanthropist for African American causes.